sarthakladhwe/orah-engineering-test/front-end/README.md

 ### 4. (BONUS) Save the current roll and display it in activity page
 After clicking on the "Complete" button, a snapshot of student roll is saved using `save-roll`.
 The list of rolls we have completed is fetched by calling the `get-activities` route.

+![Activity page](../screenshots/solution_04_activity_page.png)

-Each activity roll shows the number of students that were "present", "late" or "absent".
+Each activity roll shows the number of students that were "Present", "Late" or "Absent".
 By clicking on any of these roll state icon, it will load a modal UI which shows the appropriate students with that roll status.

-![Activity page](../screenshots/solution_04_activity_page.png)
 ![Activity student status](../screenshots/solution_04_activity_page_filter.png)

 ## How to run